BRebischke/ResolveIT/README.md

 Once you’ve set up your app.js file, you need to run the server to handle requests from the frontend and interact with the database.

-In your terminal, navigate to the folder where you created the app.js file, and run:
+In your terminal, navigate to the folder where the app.js file is located, and run:

 node app.js